 - full price ticket: 1 400 HUF (50% discount with Budapest Card).

-- For citizens of EU between 6-26 with international student card: 700 HU
+- citizens of EEA between 6-26 years of age with international student card: 700 HUF

 Tickets are valid for the permanent and temporary exhibitions and for visiting the Páva utca Synagogue on the same day.

 Guided tours available by appointment in Hungarian, English, German, French, and Hebrew.

 Tour in Hungarian/groups under 20 persons: 6 300 HUF,

 Tour in other language/groups under 20 persons: 8 800 HUF

 The Center’s permanent exhibition titled From the Deprivation of Rights to Genocide depicts the